Choices Therapy

 • They have the ability to support you with more severe mental health concerns and mental illnesses

 There are a number of ways that you can book an appointment.
-The most direct option is to book online or at the end of a session, however there are other options to choose from if your availability is more flexible.
+The most direct option is to book online or at the end of each session, however there are other options to choose from if your availability is more flexible.

 • Text message